 A number of recent flood storage basins have been constructed in Scotland and in the rest of the UK.
-Whilst final construction costs are not always available for these cost for a number of recent schemes are available which provide an indicative assessment of likely costs based on a volumetric approach.
+Whilst final construction costs are not always available for these, costs for a number of recent schemes are available which provide an indicative assessment of likely costs based on a volumetric approach.
 These include:

-- Lhanbryde FPS 2004 (Moray)7, 140,000m3 at a cost of £17/m3. - Kittoch Bridge White Cart FPS (Glasgow)8, 665,000m3 at a cost of £9.6m3. - Blackhouse White Cart FPS (Glasgow)5, 806,000m3 at a cost of £8.8m3. - River Gaunless Flood Alleviation (England)9, 1,000,000m3 at a cost of £9.5m3. - Kirkland Bridge White Cart FPS (Glasgow)5, 1,080,000m3 at a cost of £4.5m3. - Forres (Burn of Mosset) FPS 2005 (Moray)4, 4,269,000m3 at a cost of £2.7m3.
+- Lhanbryde FPS 2004 (Moray)7, 140,000m3 at a cost of £17/m3. - Kittoch Bridge White Cart FPS (Glasgow)8, 665,000m3 at a cost of £9.6/m3. - Blackhouse White Cart FPS (Glasgow)8, 806,000m3 at a cost of £8.8/m3. - River Gaunless Flood Alleviation (England)9, 1,000,000m3 at a cost of £9.5/m3. - Kirkland Bridge White Cart FPS (Glasgow)8, 1,080,000m3 at a cost of £4.5/m3. - Forres (Burn of Mosset) FPS 2005 (Moray)7, 4,269,000m3 at a cost of £2.7/m3.

 As can be seen from the above examples there is large variation in price per cubic metre cost for online storage capacity.
-Whilst there is a is a correlation in terms of costs per m3 and total volume we recommend that a suitable value for the purposes Stonehaven should be in the £5-10/m3 range.
+Whilst there is a is a correlation in terms of costs per cubic metre and total volume a suitable value for the purposes Stonehaven should approximately $\pounds 5 - \pounds 10$ per cubic metre of volume stored.

-Based on an average value of £7.5/m3 and a total volume of 1,273,000m3 a total cost is estimated to be £9.5 million.
-This would need to include all aspects of construction including concrete works, steelwork, earthworks, access arrangements, mechanical and electrical items and all habitat and landscaping works.
+The estimated costs for upstream storage would need to include all aspects of construction including concrete works, steelwork, earthworks, access arrangements, mechanical and electrical items and all habitat and landscaping works.